14BCE0298/Recipe-Explorer/README.md

 ### Find recipes of your your favorite dishes

 The project aims to provide recepies to user based on his input dish name, using an api call.
+The functionalities involve serching for various recipes for a dish, finding details of ingredients requirements according to servings and adding list of recipes to users liked list.

 ### The project uses following tools:-